• Skip to primary navigation

 Planning Your Child’s Birthday Party

-This was a special birthday for my little girl because it was the first party that she had with her friends from school.
-Yes, she is in Reception this year and she feels like a big girl although for me she will always be my little baby!
+This was a special birthday for my little girl because it was her first party with her friends from school.
+Yes, she is in Reception this year and feels like a big girl, although she will always be my little baby!

 We had more than double the number of children attending.
-We, therefore, needed a venue that allowed us more space for all these kids plus their parents, although they don’t all stay for the whole party as many drops off/collect their children, just a little bit at the beginning and then they come just before the party ends.
-Let’s be honest, it is a great opportunity for parents to have some spare time and enjoy what they can without their crazy kids so, understandably the number of parents staying for the whole party has reduced as the children have become more used to being at parties with their school friends.
-This obviously affects the budget and it can also be difficult to guess who might stay and who might not.
+We, therefore, needed a venue that allowed us more space for all these kids plus their parents, although they don’t all stay for the whole party, as many drop off/collect their children, just a little bit at the beginning and then they come just before the party ends.
+Let’s be honest, it is a great opportunity for parents to have some spare time and enjoy what they can without their crazy kids, so, understandably, the number of parents staying for the whole party has reduced as the children have become more used to being at parties with their school friends.
+This affects the budget, and it can also be difficult to guess who might stay and who might not.

 bellabirthdaycollage2

-Being one of the youngest in her class, she was one of the last to celebrate her birthday (May).
-This, fortunately, enabled us to spy on other kid’s parties and then get the best ideas from each and put it all together.
-We decided to plan the party from scratch which means that we needed to organise every single detail, which was different to the party we organised for her last year as it was an all inclusive birthday package at a nearby soft play centre.
+She was among the youngest in her class and the last to celebrate her birthday (May).
+Fortunately, this enabled us to spy on other kids’ parties, get the best ideas from each, and put it all together.
+We decided to plan the party from scratch, meaning we needed to organise every detail, which was different from the party we organised for her last year, as it was an all-inclusive birthday package at a nearby soft play centre.

 bellabirthdayollage

-Anyway, I thought I’d do a list of all the party arrangement hoping that it could be helpful for someone out there:
+Anyway, I thought I’d do a list of all the party arrangements hoping that it could be helpful for someone out there:

 1. VENUE

-For us, this was our priority.
-A few of the other parents from her school had chosen the same venue and we thought that it was lovely, big, bright and airy with high ceilings.
-This venue was a large Community Hall which had a capacity of up to 150 people.
+This was our priority.
+A few of the other parents from her school had chosen the same venue, and we thought it was lovely, big, bright, and airy with high ceilings.
+This venue was a large Community Hall with a capacity of up to 150 people.

 beethovencentre